 Subject Leads: Miss Kayleigh Phillipps & Mrs Miriam Fullbrook

 At KS1 pupils develop fundamental movement skills, they become increasingly competent and confident and access a broad range of opportunities to extend their agility, balance and coordination, individually and with others.
-Pupils engage in competitive (both against self, using our ‘Real PE’ programme and against others), and co-operative physical activities, in a range of increasingly challenging situations.
+Pupils engage in competitive (both against self and against others), and co-operative physical activities, in a range of increasingly challenging situations.

 At KS2 pupils continue to apply and develop a broader range of skills, learning how to use them in different ways and to link them to make actions and sequences of movements.
 They enjoy communicating, collaborating and competing with each other.
 They develop an understanding of how to improve in different physical activities and sports and learn how to evaluate and recognise their own success.